seojuice

 SEO automation approval workflow with review, measurement, deployment, and rollback steps

-Proposal → risk check → human review → test → deploy — with rollback wired in before deployment, not after the regression.
+Proposal → risk check → human review → test → deploy — with rollback wired in before anything deploys.

 Do not allow a tool to auto-publish content at scale just because the brief looks good.
 Do not let it rewrite thousands of titles because a CTR model says so.
 Do not let it create redirects from “low-performing” pages without checking backlinks, assisted conversions, seasonal demand, or product history.
 Do not let it change canonicals, robots directives, hreflang, or noindex rules without a second check.